unit-mesh/auto-dev/README.md

 </p>

 > 🧙‍AutoDev: The AI-powered coding wizard with multilingual support 🌐, auto code generation 🏗️, and a helpful
 > bug-slaying assistant 🐞!
-Customizable prompts 🎨 and a magic Auto Testing feature 🧪 included! 🚀
+Customizable prompts 🎨 and a magic Auto Dev/Testing feature 🧪 included! 🚀

 [Read the docs →](https://ide.unitmesh.cc/)